Yu-Group/covid19-severity-prediction/outline.md

 - we begin by screening for large (academic) hospitals, which can accomodate more ventilators
 - **outcomes**: we want to predict 2 things (at the hospital level)
-    1. severity of outbreak - as a proxy for ventilator need, we predict the number of deaths (at the county level)
+    1. ventilator need - as a proxy for ventilator need, we predict the number of deaths (at the county level)
+        - we estimate the ventilator need by scaling up the total number of expected deaths
         - here, we use many features at the county-level, such as demographics, comorbidity statistics, voting data
         - we are also trying to build in something local gov. action data (e.g. what has been enacted by local governments)
         - would like to use information directly from the hospital as well
         - this might also take into account some of the ventilator preparedness
-    2. ventilator-preparedness - as a proxy for current ventilator counts, we use the number of icu beds per hospital
+    2. ventilator supply - as a proxy for current ventilator counts, we use the number of icu beds per hospital
         - in reality, there are more ventilators than icu beds
         - some ventilators (maybe 10-20%) will still be needed for non-covid-19 use
         - we would also like to build in something local gov. action data (e.g. what has been enacted by local governments)